Saswatipanda177/CodeClause-Internship-Task-Credit-Card-Fraud-Detection/README.md

 Credits:
-This project was developed during an internship at CodeClause.
+This project was developed during my internship at CodeClause.